Adit-Prabhu/AdBlocker-RPG/README.md

 ## Disclaimer

-This project is a proof of concept for gamified web browsing and is intended for educational purposes.
+This project is a proof of concept for gamified web browsing and is intended to have fun :)

-Updated: 2025-12-19

-Updated: 2025-12-19

-Updated: 2025-12-19

-Updated: 2025-12-19